Battle of Maloyaroslavets

 The Battle of Maloyaroslavets took place on 24 October 1812 (Note: Old Style date: 12 October 1812) as part of the French invasion of Russia.
+Armies were evenly matched in the battle and suffered similar casualties, with a marginal edge going to the Franco-Italian army.
 It was Mikhail Kutuzov's decisive battle to force Napoleon to retreat northwest over Mozhaisk to Smolensk on the devastated route of his advance with a higher probability of starvation.
 Kutuzov's next attack against the remnants of the Grande Armée, the Battle of Krasnoi, began on 15 November 1812, three weeks later.